 Ray Creely, Retired from IBM, Emeritus Board Member

 Mr. Creely recently retired from his position as Developer Relations Executive for IBM's Global Technology Unit with responsibilities for the Communication Sector and Security.
 He has over 30 years experience in information technology and has expertise in solution design and development, project management and systems integration.
-As the Developer Relations Executive, Mr. Creely works with Israeli based technology companies to provide a variety of industry and security based solutions to clients globally.
+As the Developer Relations Executive, Mr. Creely worked with Israeli based technology companies to provide a variety of industry and security based solutions to clients globally.
 In the US, he has worked with both the Atlanta Israeli Chamber of Commerce and the California Israeli Chamber of Commerce to explore opportunities.

 Mr. Creely received a B.S. in Business Administration from the University of Missouri, St Louis.
 He has continued his education within IBM through a variety of programs including the Harvard Business School.